 When to Worry About Swelling After Pregnancy?

-Edema after pregnancy is not a sign of serious illness.
-It subsides on its own.
+Edema after pregnancy is not a sign of serious illness and usually subsides on its own.
 However, in some cases, the swelling does not curb in a week’s time.

-In some cases, the edema may be associated with other symptoms such as pain, breathing trouble, palpitations, generalized swelling in the body, low urine output etc. Consult your physician as a swollen body could sometimes indicate serious complications.
+In some cases, the edema may be associated with other symptoms such as pain, breathing trouble, palpitationsiXA sensation of the heart beating faster, fluttering, or skipping a beat , generalized swelling in the body, low urine output, etc. Consult your physician as a swollen body could sometimes indicate serious complications.

-A few of the risk factors you should be aware of include:
+A few of the risk factors of edema that you should be aware of include:

-DVT can cause death within hours.
-It’s an emergency requiring injection heparin and immediate hospitalization.
-If you notice the following symptoms, consult your doctor (1).
+DVT might cause death within hours.
+It’s an emergency requiring administering anticoagulants (anti-clotting) medications and immediate hospitalization.
+If you notice the following symptoms, consult your doctor (7).